Rethinking account security

 Progressive disclosure was incorporated to reduce cognitive load and encourage user engagement.
 When expanded, each section provides short summaries about the value of each method, plus educational links.

-"Learn more" links open educational wizards that I previously designed for Google's Advanced Protection Program enrollment flow.
+"Learn more" links open educational wizards I previously designed for the Advanced Protection enrollment flow.
+These in-context moments keep users engaged rather than losing them to external Help Center articles.

 P0: 2SV Onboarding Entry-point and Suggestive Chips

-After socializing this concept across various PMs and engineering leads, it was overwhelmingly clear to leadership the user benefit that these changes would provide.
-With Secure by Default's timeline quickly approaching, we knew however, that we needed to launch something quickly and the full redesign wouldn't ship in time.
+After socializing this concept across PMs and engineering leads, leadership saw the clear user benefit.
+With Secure by Default's timeline approaching, the full redesign wouldn't ship in time.

-I worked with my PM and engineering leads to scope a P0 focused on the 2SV onboarding entry point – the central focus and winning point of the redesigned Security Settings tab, and negotiated a suggestive chip pattern at the bottom of the section to more simply highlight the additional authentication methods users could add to their account.
-Together, we outlined a phased approach to incrementally roll out the guided experience and progressively improve users' security posture.
+I worked with PM and engineering to scope a P0 focused on the 2SV onboarding entry point (the central focus of the redesigned tab) and negotiated a suggestive chip pattern to highlight additional authentication methods.
+Together, we outlined a phased approach to incrementally improve users' security posture.

 Designing for the users security tools weren't built for.